zalando-incubator/remora/README.md

 * AKKA_HTTP_SERVER_IDLE_TIMEOUT - `default 60 seconds`
 * TO_REGISTRY - `default false` reports lag/offset/end to metricsRegistry
 * EXPORT_METRICS_INTERVAL_SECONDS - `default 20` interval to report lag/offset/end to metricsRegistry

+### Configuring Remora with Cloudwatch

+The following environment variables can be used to configure reporting to Cloudwatch:

 * CLOUDWATCH_ON - `default false` reports metricsRegistry to cloudwatch, TO_REGISTRY will need to be switched on!
 * CLOUDWATCH_NAME - `default 'remora'` name to appear on cloudwatch

+### Configuring Remora with Datadog

+The following environment variables can be used to configure reporting to Datadog:

 * DATADOG_ON - `default false` reports metricsRegistry to Datadog, TO_REGISTRY will need to be switched on!
 * DATADOG_NAME - `default 'remora'` name to appear on datadog
 * DATADOG_INTERVAL_MINUTES - `default '1'` The reporting interval, in minutes.